FrancisIGP/CCNA-Document/README.md

 ## Read me (Important)
 ### Make sure to support my project by giving it a start, thank you!
 **Note:** Through this, I could get some inspiration to post more projects like this.
 If you have any concerns, kindly make an issue request from my Github page.
-I highly appreciate your help and support <3 <br/><br/>
+The link for the document is linked below.
+I highly appreciate your help and support <3 <br/>

 [Download here](https://github.com/FrancisIGP/CCNA-Document/blob/main/1CCNA-Document(Draft)%20-%20Draft.pdf) <br/>